julienhamonic/julienhamonic.github.io/about.md

 - Co-founder at [NuVentures](http://nuventures.org/), the 1st VC for Peershares companies in the world.

-He has a strong foundation of Philosophy and Computer Science.
+Have a strong foundation of Philosophy and Computer Science.

 Academic background: